santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

 	**Reference Email Subject:**
 	Big Data DM, please reassign <Prem/Pro> <Severity> <case number> to <APAC/IST/EMEA/US SE> - Skill: <product skill>

-# Hand Off During On Call
+# Handoff During On Call

-Hand Off for On-Call can follow normal case handoff proceedures on the weekend or a normal business days.
+Handoff for On-Call can follow normal case handoff proceedures on the weekend or a normal business days.

-Hand off case at the end of your shift.
+Handoff case at the end of your shift.

 Shift times by region are as follows: